Teacher Tax Deductions Thumbnail

 1. Car and Travelling Expenses

-As a teacher, you’re entitled to claim the travel costs incurred while performing your duties.
+As a teacher, you can claim the travel costs incurred while performing your duties.

 While the expenses incurred from travelling between your home and the school are generally excluded, there are certain circumstances where you may be able to claim a teacher tax deduction, such as:

-• when you’re transporting heavy or bulky items that you require for work (for example, a music teacher might have to transport a cello) because they can’t securely store at the school; and
+• when you’re transporting heavy or bulky items that you require for work (for example, a music teacher might have to transport a cello) because they can’t be securely stored at the school and

 • when you’re transporting school children to a sporting event or a school excursion, for example